paolaUWB/DR16Q/README.md

 # PLOTS (pdf files):

 -After you run this code, all your graphs will be added to a pdf file in your directory.
 None of these files contain graphs for spectra with SNR less than 10
     -original_graphs.pdf
-        -all spectra in the range provided that have SNR>10 are plotted and added to this file
+        -all spectra in the range provided that have SNR>10 are plotted and added to this file -normalized_graphs.pdf

-    -normalized_graphs.pdf
         -all spefctra that have been deemed good fits are normalized and the normalized spectra are plotted and added to this file [contains good_fit and unflagged]
     -good_fit_graphs.pdf
-        -all spectra that have SNR>10 that have been deemed to be a good fit originally are plotted and added to this file -all spectra that have been unflagged have been plotted and added to this file
+        -all spectra that have SNR>10 that have been deemed to be a good fit originally are plotted and added to this file -all spectra that have been unflagged have been plotted and added to this file -unflagged_graphs.pdf

-    -unflagged_graphs.pdf
         -any spectra that were previously flagged that have been deemed a good fit are unflagged, plotted and added to this file [TEST #3]
     -flagged_bad_fit_graphs.pdf
         -all spectra that have been deemed a bad fit by the tests are flagged, plotted, and added to this file [TEST #1 & TEST #2]
     -flagged_absorption_graphs.pdf
         -any spectra that is flagged for TEST #4 are added to this file due to possible absorption in the test regions [TEST #4]

-original_graphs.pdf = original.csv
+original_graphs.pdf ~ original.csv
-good_fit_graphs.pdf + flagged_bad_fit_graphs.pdf = original_graphs.pdf
+good_fit_graphs.pdf ~ flagged_bad_fit_graphs.pdf ~ original_graphs.pdf
-good_fit_graphs.pdf = normalized_graphs.pdf
+good_fit_graphs.pdf ~ normalized_graphs.pdf

 # Normalization Tests:

 -TEST #1
-    -checks whether the fit of the powerlaw is going closely through the anchor points -if the powerlaw goes through all three anchor points well, it proceeds to the other three tests -if the powerlaw is too far off of the anchor points they are flagged and moved to the flagged_bad_fit file
+    -checks whether the fit of the powerlaw is going closely through the anchor points -if the powerlaw goes through all three anchor points well, it proceeds to the other three tests -if the powerlaw is too far from the anchor points, two other locations for the middle anchor point are attempted. if the powerlaw is still too far, the spectra is flagged and moved to the flagged_bad_fit file.

 -TEST #2
     -checks whether the powerlaw goes through close to the center of the green and pink test regions